 68)Setting up microphones for a choir

 Choirs require a particular setup for microphones for either live sound or recording.
-You are best using condenser mics rather than dynamic mics and high boom stands so that the microphones can be directed down towards the choir and pick up the voices of all the singers rather than just a few.
+You are best using condenser mics for choirs rather than dynamic mics.
+Also use high boom stands so that the microphones can be directed down towards the choir and pick up the voices of all the singers rather than just a few.

 69)Don’t forget insurance